The Nikon Z9 uses a Sony sensor, so what?

-The internet, or at least a portion devoted to digital photography news, is suddenly aflutter.
-A new report from the folks over at TechInsights just revealed the maker of the imaging sensor at the heart of the Nikon Z9 flagship mirrorless camera.
+The internet, or at least a portion devoted to digital news, is suddenly aflutter.
+A new report from the folks over at TechInsights just revealed the maker of the imaging sensor at the heart of the Nikon Z9 flagship camera.
 And that sensor is, drum roll, please… The Sony IMX609AQJ.

 But wait, didn’t Nikon say it designed the Z9’s sensor itself?